Take your Chromebook security game to the next level

-In this mini-guide, we’ll show you which Chromebook security features are already built-in and which security bits you need to look after yourself.
+In this post we’ll show you which Chromebook security features are already built-in and which security bits you need to look after yourself for optimum protection.

-✔️ Automatic updates — Unlike traditional operating systems, Chrome OS automatically updates in the background.
+Automatic updates: Chrome OS automatically updates in the background.
 Apps and security patches are automatically updated too.

 Tracking and managing the location of your Chromebooks and Chrome OS devices in real-time is pivotal.

-This prepares you ahead for any Chromebook device loss and/or theft incidents and allows you to remotely disable compromised devices to protect your domain data and users before further damage is caused.
+This prepares you ahead for any Chromebook device loss and/or theft incidents and allows you to remotely disable compromised devices.
+That way you can protect your domain data and users before any further damage is caused.

 Additionally, activating geolocation alerting helps you spot and respond to unusual logins on time — before incidents are even reported.